 Please believe me when I tell you that there is absolutely nothing negative about the reverse mortgage program.
 The program is insured by the FHA/HUD and was developed by the FHA/HUD to help seniors and not to hurt them.

-As of January 1, 2020 I have 263 reverse mortgage clients and not one of them is unhappy with their reverse mortgage.
-They all needed money for various reasons, and they used the reverse mortgage program to get the money they needed to enjoy their retirement years, improve their quality of life, and to have lots of peace of mind.
+As of January 1, 2023 I will have approximately 300 reverse mortgage clients and not one of them is unhappy with their reverse mortgage.
+They all needed money for various reasons, and they used the reverse mortgage program to get the money they needed to enjoy their retirement years, improve their Quality of Life, and to have lots of Peace of Mind.

 MISCONCEPTIONS ABOUT REVERSE MORTGAGES